christianalfoni/jflux/README.md

 ####<a name="jframework-listeningtoactions">Listening to actions</a>
-Only states created will be able to listen to actions, do state changes and flush updates to listening to components.
+Only states created will be able to listen to actions, do state changes and flush updates to listening components.
 ```javascript
 var AppState = $$.state(function (flush) {